Gambling Addict Who Embezzled $533K From Pennsylvania Town Sentenced to Prison

 Gregg officials say the township is now struggling to secure loans to complete critical road repairs.

-Once Hackenburg is released from prison, casino will likely be up and running in State College, near Penn State University.
+Once Hackenburg is released from prison, a casino will likely be up and running in State College, near Penn State University.
 Her Union County home is less than 50 miles east of where the Happy Valley Casino will operate.

 The Pennsylvania Gaming Control Board’s online listing of Involuntary Excluded persons from the state’s physical casinos does not include Hackenburg.
 Her iGaming access has also not been revoked, though operators may choose not to accept her business.